Congratulations again on your win. Can you put into words how you felt on announcement night when you heard THE GIRL WITH THE LOUDING VOICE had won?

 Once I feel like I can no longer resist the urge, I start to write.
 And when I do, it is often relentless.
 I write every moment I can: On the train in to the office, at work during lunch, Saturday mornings before the girls are awake, at night when they are asleep.
 I write on my phone, text chapters to myself when my laptop is not with me.
 Once I am immersed in my novel, I stay there.
 I am a loyal, dedicated mother to my book babies.
 It isn’t until I type The End- and I always, always, type “The END” because it is important for me to celebrate that achievement- before I start re-writing and editing.

-ou’ve said: “Been writing for 7 years.
+You tweeted: “Been writing for 7 years.
 And on the 7th year, This happened.
 Don’t give up on your dreams.”
 Can you say more about your writing journey during those seven years?

 I started writing serialised fiction on my former blog while editing my church magazine for many years.
 I had previously self-published Christian fiction to good reviews, but I had a dream of having a literary agent, of having the support of a solid, traditional publisher, of seeing my books on bookshelves and sharing my stories with the world.